radareorg/radare2-book/configuration/common_configuration_variables.md

 ## Common Configuration Variables

 Below is a list of the most frequently used configuration variables.
 You can get a complete list by issuing `e` command without arguments.
 For example, to see all variables defined in the "cfg" namespace, issue `e cfg.` (mind the ending dot).
-You can get help on any eval configuration variable by using `??e cfg.`
+You can get help on any eval configuration variable by using `e? cfg.`

     asm.arch
 Defines target CPU architecture used for disassembling (`pd`, `pD` commands) and code analysis (`a` command).
 You can find the list of possible value by looking at the result of `e asm.arch=?` or `rasm2 -L`.